 - To provide a minimum of one hour per week of scheduled individual supervision that includes a review of the intern’s assignments with constructive feedback and creates an opportunity to integrate theory with practice experience.

 - To obtain at least an 80% grade on written and oral assignments in the internship.

 - To negotiate the internship contract with the Field Instructor and the Field Director.

-- To follow agency policies with regard to time schedules, regulations, and matters of dress.
+- To follow agency policies about time schedules, regulations and matters of dress.

 - To prepare agendas for discussions with the Field Director and Field Instructor.

-- To leave word with the agency secretary and or supervisor as to where s/he is and when s/he will return.
+- To leave word with the agency secretary and or supervisor as to where you are and when you will return.

 - To report absences and reasons for absences immediately to the Field Instructor.